Viscometry of electron fluids from symmetry: Abstract

 \section{Abstract}

-When electrons flow as a viscous fluid in anisotropic metals, the reduced symmetry leads to a viscosity tensor with additional, non-standard components.
-Here we present a symmetry-based viscometry technique that can can directly probe the entire viscosity tensor of an electron fluid, isotropic or otherwise.
-By exploiting the symmetry of the fluid, our viscometry is exceptionally robust to boundary complications and ballistic effects.
-In illustrating the technique, we also propose an experiment for detecting rotational viscosity, universal to anisotropic fluids, for the first time in a metal.
+When electrons flow as a viscous fluid in anisotropic metals, the reduced symmetry can lead to exotic viscosity tensors with many additional, non-standard components.
+We present a viscometry technique that can in principle measure the multiple dissipative viscosities allowed in isotropic and anisotropic fluids alike.
+By applying representation theory to exploit the intrinsic symmetry of the fluid, our viscometry is also exceptionally robust to both boundary complications and ballistic effects.
+We present the technique via the illustrative example of dihedral symmetry, relevant in this context as the point symmetry of 2D crystals.
+Finally, we propose a present-day realizable experiment for detecting, in a metal, a novel hydrodynamic phenomenon: the presence of rotational dissipation in an otherwise-isotropic fluid.

-\textit{Introduction---}Hydrodynamics is a general framework for modeling the collective transport of approximately conserved quantities, such as charge or energy, over long length- and time-scales.
-In ultra-pure metals, it is possible for the electronic momentum to also be approximately conserved, when momentum-conserving electron-electron scattering dominates momentum-relaxing scattering of electrons off impurities, phonons, and other electrons \cite{lucasreview17}.
-In contrast with standard ohmic transport, hydrodynamic transport of electrons can lead to exotic phenomena in metals, including decreasing resistance with increasing temperature (Gurzhi effect) \cite{gurzhi} and superballistic flow through constrictions \cite{levitov1607}.
-Although viscous electronic transport has been theorized for many decades, advances in materials science have only recently generated compelling experimental evidence \cite{molenkamp,crossno,bandurin,kumar2017superballistic,bandurin18,bakarov,imaging1,imaging2,imaging3} of hydrodynamic phenomena in metals.
+\textit{Introduction---}Hydrodynamics models the transport of conserved quantities, such as charge or energy, over large length- and time-scales.
+In ultra-pure low-temperature metals, electronic momentum can also be approximately conserved, if the collisions that conserve momentum are much faster than those that relax it (e.g. off impurities or via umklapp) \cite{lucasreview17}.
+In these viscous electron fluids, hydrodynamic effects can give rise to exotic transport phenomena, such as decreasing resistance with increasing temperature (Gurzhi effect) \cite{gurzhi} and superballistic constriction flow \cite{levitov1607}.

+Theorized for many decades, electron hydrodynamics has in recent years garnered compelling experimental evidence \cite{molenkamp,crossno,bandurin,kumar2017superballistic,bandurin18,bakarov,imaging1,imaging2,imaging3}.
+The earliest discoveries of electron hydrodynamics took place in GaAs \cite{molenkamp}, monolayer graphene \cite{crossno}, and bilayer graphene \cite{bandurin}.
+At low (but non-zero) charge density, these are all isotropic Fermi liquids well-described by Galilean-invariant, textbook hydrodynamics \cite{landau}.
+For the electron fluid in graphene, the shear viscosity -- the sole dominant viscosity in this isotropic Fermi liquid -- has been both calculated \cite{polini1506,NarozhnyVisc} and indirectly measured in experiment \cite{bandurin,kumar2017superballistic,imaging2}.